SQL Isn't That Hard (When You Have a Good Problem to Solve)

 How does an electrochemist learn SQL?
 And how hard was it to learn?
 Always keen on automating processes to escape repetitive tasks and learning new ways to handle data, David Kohn began professionally tinkering with databases while working for a battery manufacturing startup in New York.

 Fast forward a few years later, he met Timescale’s co-founders at a PGConf and became one of the first users of the company’s open-source relational database before joining the startup a few months later.

 Currently the engineering education manager at Timescale, a role in which he strives to improve how we teach and learn about Postgres, Timescale, and all things time series for developers inside and outside the company.
 David is also the go-to person for dessert recipes—a short stint as assistant pastry chef left him with impressive crème brûlée making skills, and while his chopping expertise is not something he often uses for work, his knack for teaching made him the perfect first guest of this new series.

 Today, we’re speaking with David Kohn.
 We hope this series helps you learn about new tools, training, and applications for PostgreSQL.

 When did you get into SQL?
-Can you give us a brief overview of your history with this programming language?
+Can you give us a brief overview of your history with this query language?